logto-io/docs/docs/docs/recipes/configure-connectors/connector-setup-tips.md

 ![Add social connector modal non-standard](./assets/add-social-connector-modal-non-standard.png)
 ![Add social connector modal standard](./assets/add-social-connector-modal-standard.png)

+You can select a social connector to add by choosing it and clicking "Next," as shown in the previous screenshots.
+However, it's important to note that you can only add a normal social connector (such as Google or GitHub) once.
+Therefore, if a specific connector already exists, it won't be available for selection when creating a new connector.

+When it comes to "standard" social connectors, things work a bit differently.
+For example, you'll find that you can add multiple OpenID Connect (OIDC) connectors.
+This is because standard social connectors are built on open and standard authentication protocols, which allows you to create a corresponding connector as long as a social identity provider supports the protocol.

 :::tip
 You may find that some connectors do not have a secondary choice of platform, such as Google, Facebook, and GitHub.
 These connectors' _platform_ are _Universal_.
-Explore [_platform_ description](../../references/connectors/README.mdx#platform) to know more.
+Explore [_platform_](../../references/connectors/README.mdx#platform) to know more.

-Choose a proper _platform_ from either _Web_ or _Native_ for connectors to fit your use case.<br/>
+Choose a proper _platform_ from either _Web_ or _Native_ (if applicable) for connectors to fit your use case.<br/>
 You can set up a single _Native_ connector w/o adding a _Web_ connector if you only provide native mobile apps and vice versa.
 :::